skojaku/llm-quiz/README.md

 Learning to create good questions is a great learning exercise!
 Creating good questions requires a deep understanding of the materials and attention to details, edge cases, and subtle distinctions.
 This led me to think: why not ask students to create questions, instead of me generating them?

 This repository provides a simple command line tool that lets students create questions that stump large language models.
 Large language models are pretty good at answering questions about surface-level knowledge, but often fail short for questions that require nuanced understanding.
-Through this exercise, students can develop a deeper understanding and attention to details, along with the limitations of large language models they might use daily in their work!
+Through this exercise, I hope students develop a deeper understanding and attention to details, along with the limitations of large language models they might use daily in their work!

 ## How It Works